SerhiiKarazinUni/diploma-uavs-frontend/README.md

 * `npm run dev`
 * Navigate to `http://localhost:3000/`

-## Points on interest
+## Points of interest

-This part of the project performs encryption\decryption of documents (in this case by documents we mean points on the map), and prefix path preparation for search queries and for insertion operations.
+This part of the project performs encryption/decryption of documents (in this case by documents we mean points on the map), and prefix path preparation for search queries and for insertion operations.
 These operations are implemented in `src/service/api.js`:

 * `latlon_to_path` converts latitude/longitude to a valid prefix tree
 * `search` prepares and makes search queries to the backend.
 It also decrypts retrieved objects (if any)